Their Last Season

 Hamza huffed.

-Ayla sat down, then scooped Hamza again and made him sit in her lap.
+Ayla sat down, then scooped Hamza up again and made him sit in her lap.

 She lovingly fed him.

 "Appi, when will I grow up like Bhai and Abbu?"
-Hamza enquired, furrowing his brows.
+Hamza enquired, furrowing his brows as he ate another bite of paratha.

 "Why do you want to grow up like them?"
-Ayla asked.
+Ayla asked, amused.

-"Oh Appi, you are not as intelligent as me."
+"Oh, Appi, you are not as intelligent as me," the little boy stated matter-of-factly.

-"I want to buy jhumkas for you the way Bhaiya buys them for you from his own money."
-Said the little boy.
+"I want to buy bangles for you the way Bhaiya buys them for you with his own money."

 Ayla's heart swelled.